 Skip to main content

 Financial fraud is a problem that affects millions of Canadians every year, with older Canadians increasingly becoming the target of potential fraudsters.
+In 2024, the Canadian Anti-Fraud Centre (CAFC) received 108,878 fraud reports totaling $638 million in losses.

-Many of the most common scams law enforcement officials are seeing today – including the so-called "grandparent scam" – are designed to specifically target seniors.
+Many of the most common scams law enforcement officials are seeing today – including the so-called "Grandparent Scam" – are designed specifically to target seniors.

 Here are some tips to help guide a conversation about how fraud can impact seniors:

-Most of all, it's important for seniors, and all Canadians, to shake off the stigma that comes with being defrauded.
+Most of all, it is important for seniors, and all Canadians, to shake off the stigma that comes with being defrauded.
+Fraud doesn't discriminate – Canadians of all ages are vulnerable.
+As of March 31, 2025, the CAFC has processed 12,815 reports of fraud with losses totaling more than $165 million.

 Want to learn more about your money?